JerichoJones/Old-STAK-Support-Guide/README.md

  2. Describe what steps you have performed in an attempt to resolve the issue.

 ---
-# Stability issue with XMR-STAK
+# Stability issue with STAK
  1. Describe the issue clearly:

 	a.
 A short synopsis of what is happening.